albar965/littlenavmap-manual/en/MENUS.md

 #### ![Calculate Radionav](../images/icons/routeradio.png "Calculate Radionav") Calculate Radionav {#calculate-radionav}

 Creates a flight plan that uses only VOR and NDB stations as waypoints and tries to ensure reception of at least one station along the whole flight plan.
 Note that VOR stations are preferred before NDB and DME only stations are avoided if possible.
 Calculation will fail if not enough radio navaids can be found between departure and destination.
-Buid the flight plan manually if this is the case.
+Build the flight plan manually if this is the case.

 This calculation can also be used to create a flight plan snippet between any kind of waypoint.